Q&A

 Alternatives

-• Fachkräftevisum — for skilled workers without degree
+• Fachkräftevisum — for qualified workers without higher education

 • ICT-Karte — intra-company transfer